Connect me to:

 3. Heat oil and drop a scant one-quarter cup of batter into a wok or fry pan.
-Cook the pancake until it looks done, then turn it over and cook it in the other side.
-Keep it warm in a two hundred degree oven, no higher as they will dry out.
-Repeat until all batter is used up (makes eight pancakes).
-Then serve.
+Cook the pancake until it looks done, then turn it over and cook it on the other side.
+Keep it warm in a two hundred degree oven, no higher as they will dry out, and repeat until all batter is used up; then serve.
+This makes eight pancakes.

 1 cup Chinese black dates

 1/2 cup sugar